Shoji Meguro

 Shoji Meguro (目黒 将司, Meguro Shōji) is a Japanese composer, guitarist, and video game designer.
-He is best known for his work on the Persona series of video games by Atlus, of which he served as the sound director for until leaving the company in 2021.
-His musical style spans several genres, including rock, electronic, jazz, classical, and J-pop.
-Meguro has also worked on games in non-musical roles, such as serving as the creative director for the PSP remakes of Persona and Persona 2, and creating indie games.
+Formerly an employee of the game company Atlus, he is best known for his work in their Shin Megami Tensei and Persona series.
+His music spans several genres, such as rock, electronic, J-pop, jazz, and symphonic.
+Meguro has also designed indie games and was the creative director of the PlayStation Portable remakes of Persona and the Persona 2 duology.

 Career

 Early life

-Meguro was born in Tokyo, Japan, on June 4, 1971.
+Meguro was born on June 4, 1971, in Tokyo, Japan.
 He became familiar with technology from a young age due to his parents running a factory.
 As a child, Meguro did not take an interest in popular music, and instead listened to and enjoyed classical.
 In junior high, he became interested in the likes of jazz artists such as T-Square, Herb Alpert, and Casiopea.
 It was in junior high that he became particularly fond of writing and profiteering music.
 He then majored in hydrodynamics at the College of Industrial Technology at Nihon University.